 MedHist.
 2004. http://medhist.ac.uk.
 No Author Given.
 Wellcome Trust.
 August 29, 2004.

-This British site, allied with several other major sites with links on the homepage, calls itself the "guide to history of medicine resources on the Internet."
+This British site, put up by a major research organization allied with several other major sites that have links on the homepage, calls itself the "guide to history of medicine resources on the Internet."
 It has mainly a search function in this field, but it also offers a "Browse by Category" option with the categories "Diseases," "Electronic publications" (sic), regional breakdowns, miscellany, "Education & research," by periods of history, "Medical speciality & technique," "People," and "Science & technology."
 Each category offers major reference sources and many subcategories as well.
 There are many sources that are modern, rather than historical.